Ennoriel/svelte-awesome-color-picker/src/routes/sections/80-Migration.md

 ### upgrade from v2 to v3

 The major version 3 has been released to remove accessibility issues (see [issue #43](https://github.com/Ennoriel/svelte-awesome-color-picker/issues/43)).
+The library now comes with the possibility to deselect a color and it is also possible to theme the picker for dark themes.
 The library has also been made simpler and lighter.
 This comes with some breaking changes:

 - `sliderIndicator`, `alphaIndicator`, `pickerWrapper`, `sliderWrapper`, `alphaWrapper` and `a11ySummary` were removed, you can use css variables in the `wrapper` component for design customization and texts in the `texts` and `a11yTexts` props instead for translating the library.
 - props `isA11y` has been removed.
 The accessibility display is now a variant: `<ColorPicker components={A11yVariant} />`.
 This change has been made to reduce the library bundle size.